July 21, 2015

 However, when a peptic ulcer is diagnosed or a form of gastritis is diagnosed, and where anti-inflammatory NSAID medications aren’t responsible, then H pylori is commonly the culprit and curing this may cure the condition permanently.

 In most cases, H. pylori is acquired during childhood and in third world countries.
-Living in area, which are underdeveloped and overcrowded, is a high risk factor for the spread of the bacteria.
+Living in an area which is underdeveloped and overcrowded, is a high-risk factor for the spread of the bacteria.
 In addition, a non-reliable water source can cause this condition.

 Signs & Symptoms

 When H pylori is actually causing disease, some signs and symptoms of H. pylori infection may include: